ave-llan/counterpoint-guide/README.md

 ```html
 <counterpoint></counterpoint>
 ```
 This will create a default guide in C major.
+Every guide is independent and you can create as many as you like on a single page.